 How Machine Learning Can Improve Recruiting?

-Based on such aspects, machine learning can improve recruiting in the following ways:
+Based on such aspects, here are few ways on what machine learning can do to improve recruiting in the following ways:

 1. Recommendations Made Easier:

 Many hiring managers use different recruitment platforms to search for potential employees and narrow down their list of suitable candidates.
 They shortlist candidates on the basis of factors like location, experience, industry, and skill.